konstructio/colony-docs/docs/install/colony-prod/install-colony.md

 ## Step 5 - Adding a Cluster

 After your Assets are discovered and listed as available you can use them to provision a cluster.
-You must have atleast two Assets to create a cluster (one for the Control plane and one for the Worker node).
+You must have a minimum of two Assets to create a cluster (one for the Control plane and one for the Worker node).

 ![Create Cluster with Civo](../../img/civostack/initial-configuration.png)